Rec1dite/splParser/README.md

     python3 pars.py -f relative/path/to/yourFile.txt
 ```

-For input files in `inputs/`, the final XML output will be written to `outputs/yourFile.xml`.
+For input files in `inputs/`, the final HTML output will be written to `outputs/yourFile.html`.